thetawavegame/thetawave-legacy/book/src/controls.md

 # Controls

-In space_shooter_rs you control a spaceship character.
+In Theta Wave you control a spaceship character.
 You can move around, shoot, use abilities, and buy items from the store.

 |Key||Action|